-Stanley William Hayter etching printed in colour.
-Made in 1953, it also had another title ‘Battle’.
-The etching is signed and numbered ‘HC XVIII’ in pencil by the artist.
-This is the French annotation.
-H.C. stands for hors commerce, or “not to sell.”
-Similar to an artist’s proof, this proof was set aside from the editioned prints.
-H.C. status is not mentioned in Moorhead and Black-see below.
+Stanley William Hayter etching printed in colour made in 1953.
+It was also titled ‘Battle’.
+Signed and numbered ‘HC XVIII’ in pencil by the artist; ‘ H.C.’ is the French annotation which stands for hors commerce, or “not to sell.”
 It lovely rich impression and in good condition.

 Sheet size: Large margins